Respecting human rights

 Embedding human rights due diligence, which is in part informed by our widely applied Human Rights Impact Assessments, is our responsibility.
 It helps us to prevent adverse impacts on people and ensure the highest standards of behavior are upheld within our business and value chain.

 In promoting initiatives based on the concept of “prioritize,” we conduct assessments in countries where the greatest risks to people lie.
-We also regularly review high-risk countries with an eye to changes in business and social environments.
+We also review the classification of high-risk countries from time to time considering changes in business and social environments.

-In 2017, Human Rights Impact Assessments were conducted as pilots in Japan, where the JT Group’s headquarters are located, and Switzerland, where the headquarter functions of the tobacco business are located.
-For the tobacco business, as of the end of 2023, Human Rights Impact Assessments have been conducted in 11 countries, and self-assessment questionnaires have been conducted in 17 countries.
+In 2017, pilot Human Rights Impact Assessments were conducted in Japan, where the JT Group’s headquarters are located, and Switzerland, where the headquarter functions of the tobacco business are located.
+For the tobacco business, as of the end of 2024, Human Rights Impact Assessments have been completed in 14 countries, and evaluations using self-assessment questionnaires have been conducted in 18 countries.

-Also in 2017, Human Rights Impact Assessments were conducted in the pharmaceutical and processed food businesses as pilots in Japan.
+Also in 2017, pilot Human Rights Impact Assessments were conducted in the pharmaceutical and processed food businesses in Japan.
 We also conducted assessments in China and Thailand for our processed food business in 2019.

 Case study